 Understanding Bowel Preparation for a Colonoscopy

-Bowel preparation before a colonoscopy is extremely important because it allows a physician to thoroughly examine a colon.
+Bowel preparation before a colonoscopy is extremely important.
+Good preparation allows a physician to thoroughly examine a colon.
 The bowels need to be completely and carefully cleaned so that the doctor can easily discover any potential problems.
 Polyps or other abnormalities may be harder to notice if the bowels aren’t prepped and emptied properly prior to the procedure.

 What Steps are Involved in Bowel Preparation?

 The steps a doctor prescribes for bowel preparation can vary from person to person.
 Your physician will instruct you based on your personal needs as well as your health history.
-You can expect make changes to your dietary routine a day or two before the procedure.
+You can expect to make changes to your dietary routine a few days before the procedure.
 You’ll need to stick with clear, light liquids such plain gelatin, broth or water.
 You may also be able to consume sherbet and drink tea, ginger ale or pulp-free juices.